cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ## 1. Description
 The IsochroneAgent is an agent that
 1) Retrieves Points of Interest (POI) locations from the knowledge graph.
-2) Generates isochrones from the locations with different mode of transport.
+2) Generates isochrones from the locations with different mode of transport as according to OntoIsochrone.

 ## 2. Prerequisites
 ### 2.1.
 Stack Set Up